de-mon/demo-repo/README.md

 #Hello!

-Justd messing around wiht using git as intended
+Just messing around with using git as intended